 Even though neither she nor my Grandfather drank alcohol she made a Christmas cake that contained rum and I was allowed to eat it--a favorite.
 She also made a mixture of honey and butter that I still crave.
 Also what we called bread and butter pickles.
 I remember she grew chives as well as flowers in Oshawa and later in Haliburton.

 When she died I was surprised to learn that her six grandchildren inherited her shares in General Motors (there had been some sort of family connection).
 Part of my share was set aside for my newborn daughter.
 My youngest sister was too young to legally own them and when she was old enough the price had gone down, but my father (who detested General Motors) made up the difference so she would get as much money as the rest of us.
 As I understand it my father had been given home ownership beforehand.
-I actually inherited a small amount of money from my Grandmother Coakwell, but it was because my mother had already died and her children shared her share.
+I actually inherited a small amount of money from my Grandmother Coakwell, but it was because my mother had already died and her children split her share.